-All you really need is some water, some reasonably nutritious soil, some seeds, and good light.
-Mother Nature takes care of the rest – the plants themselves know how to grow.
-All of these things, when combined, yield a whole lot more in food for less than you’d pay for fruits, vegetables, and herbs at the supermarket.
-That, and the fun of getting to play in dirt is quite compelling.
-Here are a few staples of indoor gardening.
+All you need is some water, some reasonably nutritious soil, seeds, and good light.
+Mother Nature takes care of the rest as the plants themselves know how to grow.